Henry Rawlinson, 1st Baron Rawlinson: Indian Command

 John Newsinger argues that "there is no doubt that the great majority of the British in India, soldiers, officials, civilians, agreed with Rawlinson on this.
 A few months later he noted in his journal that he "was determined to fight for the white community against any black sedition or rebellion", and, if necessary, "be the next Dyer".
-Nonetheless, with Gandhi temporarily behind bars and increasing economic stability as the 1920s advanced, Rawlinson had the scope to reduce the Army's strength, modernise its equipment and work closely with Viceroys Chelmsford and Reading to try to make dyarchy a success.
+Nonetheless, with Gandhi temporarily behind bars and increasing economic stability as the 1920s advanced, Rawlinson had the scope to reduce the Army's strength, modernise its equipment and work closely with Viceroys Frederic Thesiger, 1st Viscount Chelmsford and Rufus Isaacs, 1st Marquess of Reading to try to make diarchy a success.
 In Waziristan, the British and Indian Field Force backed by aircraft put an end to the fighting, built roads and established a brigade base at Razmak.
-Rawlinson announced a scheme of "Indianisation" to the Legislative Assembly on 17 February 1923.
+Rawlinson announced a scheme of "Indianisation" to the Central Legislative Assembly on 17 February 1923.
 Its aim, he said, was to "give Indians a fair opportunity of providing that units officered by Indians will be efficient in every way".
 The Prince of Wales' Royal Indian Military College was founded at Dehra Dun in 1922, run on English public school lines, to encourage potential officer candidates.

-In 1924, Rawlinson was appointed a Knight Grand Commander of the Order of the Star of India.
+In January 1924, Rawlinson was appointed a Knight Grand Commander of the Order of the Star of India.
 By the end of his Indian command, he had reduced the Indian army in numbers and cost, but improved firepower, mobility and training.
-In financial matters he had been hugely helped by Sir Bhupendra Mitra, who had financial details "at his finger's ends".
-He had been appointed to succeed Lord Cavan as CIGS when he left India.
+In financial matters he had been hugely helped by Sir Bhupendra Nath Mitra, who had financial details "at his finger's ends".
+He had been appointed to succeed Rudolph Lambart, 10th Earl of Cavan as Chief of the Imperial General Staff when he left India.